Non-invasive electromyographic speech neuroprosthesis: a geometric perspective: Introduction

 Electromyographic (EMG) signals collected from the orofacial neuromuscular system during the silent articulation of speech in an alaryngeal manner can be synthesized into personalized audible speech, potentially enabling individuals without vocal function to communicate naturally.
 Moreover, such systems could seamlessly interface with virtual environments where audible communication may be disruptive (e.g., multiplayer games) or to facilitate telephonic conversations in noisy settings.
 A key enabler of these advancements is the rich information encoded in EMG signals recorded from multiple spatially distributed locations, capturing muscle activation patterns across different muscles.
 This richness allows for the decoding of subtle and intricate articulatory details, potentially offering higher bandwidth and lower latency compared to exocentric or allocentric modalities, such as video-based lip-to-speech synthesis.
 By leveraging this information, EMG-based systems offer a promising foundation for natural and efficient communication across a range of applications.

-The works in \cite{willett2023high} and \cite{metzger2023high} present invasive speech brain-computer interfaces (BCI).
-While invasive methods are viable for individuals with anarthria or amyotrophic lateral sclerosis, our EMG-based non-invasive speech prosthesis is appropriate for individuals who have undergone laryngectomy or experience dysarthria or dysphonia.
-Work in \cite{defossez2023decoding} demonstrates a non-invasive BCI in which listened speech segments are reconstructed from magnetoencephalography (MEG) or electroencephalography (EEG) signals.
+The works in \citet{willett2023high}, \citet{card2024accurate}, and \citet{metzger2023high} present invasive speech brain-computer interfaces (BCI).
+While invasive methods are suitable for individuals with complete anarthria, e.g., due to advanced amyotrophic lateral sclerosis, our EMG-based non-invasive speech prosthesis is appropriate for individuals with a broad range of speech impairments including dysarthria and dysphonia/aphonia, e.g., in those who have undergone laryngectomy.
+Work in \citet{defossez2023decoding} demonstrates a non-invasive BCI in which listened speech segments are reconstructed from magnetoencephalography (MEG) or electroencephalography (EEG) signals.
 However, such systems are not suitable for initiating communication (e.g., through speech).

-Unlike invasive methods \cite{willett2023high, metzger2023high}, which record neural activity at single-neuron resolution with high signal-to-noise ratios, EMG captures the aggregated activity of multiple muscle motor units, with signals further distorted as they propagate through the subcutaneous tissue and skin.
+Unlike invasive methods \citep{willett2023high, card2024accurate, metzger2023high}, which can record neural activity at single-neuron resolution with high signal-to-noise ratios, EMG captures the aggregated activity of multiple muscle motor units, with signals further distorted as they propagate through the subcutaneous tissue and skin.
 These distortions lead to spatial signal correlations across electrodes, where activity at one sensor can influence measurements at others.
-To model this structure, we introduce symmetric positive definite (SPD) matrix representations that encode second-order inter-channel correlations, providing a compact and discriminative representation of EMG signals.
-In contrast to prior approaches \cite{defossez2023decoding, gaddy2020digital, gaddy2021improved}, which learn representations by mapping time-aligned MEG, EEG, or EMG signals to corresponding audio, we further improve the translation pipeline by directly predicting phoneme sequences from EMG without requiring time-aligned audio.
-This is achieved using connectionist temporal classification (CTC) loss \cite{graves2006connectionist}, enabling alignment-free sequence prediction akin to standard speech-to-text (S2T) translation.
+To model this structure and to capture patterns across different muscles, we introduce symmetric positive definite (SPD) matrix representations that encode second-order inter-channel correlations, providing a compact and discriminative representation of EMG signals.
+In contrast to prior approaches \citep{defossez2023decoding, gaddy2020digital, gaddy2021improved}, which learn representations by mapping time-aligned MEG, EEG, or EMG signals to corresponding audio, we further improve the translation pipeline by directly predicting phoneme sequences from EMG without requiring time-aligned audio.
+This is achieved using connectionist temporal classification (CTC) loss \citep{graves2006connectionist}, enabling alignment-free sequence prediction akin to standard speech-to-text (S2T) translation.